 The Pen and Pencil makes for a great early evening drinking spot, serving up cocktails, beer, champagne and even food.
 The bar is a wonderful spot for getting in the mood as you start your night out in the NQ, with regular DJ nights playing the best funk, soul, disco, house – you name it.
 Pop by earlier in the day for a boozy brunch, or kick off your night out with a boogie next time there’s a DJ playing.
 The Pen and Pencil, Fourways House, 57 Hilton St, M1 2EJ.

 3. El Capo

 Tequila, great music and delicious Mexican grub.
 That’s the most precise way to describe El Capo.
+It’s also possibly one of the best bars in the Northern Quarter for margaritas.
 Step inside the door that’s surrounded by the mysterious black exterior with its obscure red neon cross, and enter a little piece of Mexico.
-Inside, you’ll spy eclectic Mexican-themed decor, including a quirky tiled bar and religious crosses all along the wall in a low-lit setting.
+Inside, you’ll spy eclectic Mexican-themed décor, including a quirky tiled bar and religious crosses all along the wall in a low-lit setting.
 By week, stop by for tasty tacos and other foodie delights, and come Friday night, try out the tequila selection while dancing the night away to a live DJ.
 El Capo, 12 Tariff St, M1 2FF.